apptainer/singularity-userdocs/contributing.rst

 -  Be able to submit software under the ``3 clause BSD`` (or equivalent) license (while other licenses are allowed to be submitted by the license, acceptance of any contribution is up to the project lead).

--  Read, understand and agree to the license.
+-  Read, understand, and agree to the license.

--  Have a GitHub account (this just makes it easier on me).
+-  Have a GitHub account (this just makes it easier for me).

 We use the traditional `GitHub Flow <https://guides.github.com/introduction/flow/>`_ to develop.
 This means that you fork the repo and checkout a branch to make changes, you submit a pull request (PR) to the development branch with your changes, and the development branch gets merged with master for official releases.
 We also have an official `CONTRIBUTING <https://github.com/sylabs/singularity/blob/master/CONTRIBUTING.md>`_ document, which also includes a `code of conduct <https://github.com/sylabs/singularity/blob/master/CONTRIBUTING.md#code-of-conduct>`_ .